SalSevenSix/serverjockey/README.md

 ServerJockey can be run from the source code.
 This option should work on a wider range of linux distros.
 Note that the `serverjocket.sh` script will check for required dependencies.
 Follow the instructions provided by the script to install dependencies that need root privileges.
-Once all the dependencies are satisfied, the system will start.
+Retry running the script until the dependencies are satisfied, then the system will start.
 ```bash
 BRANCH="master"
 wget https://github.com/SalSevenSix/serverjockey/archive/refs/heads/$BRANCH.zip